-Khecheopalri Lake is associated with legends of Sikkim typography.
-It is believed to be representing the thorax, which is one of the four plexus of human body.
-There are a quite a lot other legends about this lake, like the one which says that Guru Padmasambahava used to preach 64 yoginis here, or the one that says that this is where Goddess Tara Jetsun Dolma lived and the lake is her footprint.
-Dupukney Cave near the lake receives huge number of devotees on 'Nag Panchmi' day, as it believed to be former meditation spot of Lord Shiva.
+The lake is associated with various legends in Sikkim.
+It is believed to be representing the thorax, which is one of the four plexus of the human body.
+There is another legend like the one which says that Guru Padmasambhava used to preach 64 yoginis here, or the one where Goddess Tara Jetsun Dolma lived and the lake is her footprint.
+Dupukney Cave near the lake receives a massive number of devotees on 'Nag Panchmi' day, as it is believed to be the former meditation spot of Lord Shiva.

 There are a lot of festivals celebrated around Khecheopalri Lake spot, like the Maghe Purne (March/April) and Chho-Tsho (October).
 You can plan a visit to the lake with our Sikkim tour packages, which are customizable to suit the needs of every tourist.
 Contact our travel experts for information and to book a tour with us!

 Best Time Khecheopalri Lake